progrium/hookah/README.md

 Hookah
 ======
-The webhook event broker
+The HTTP event engine

 Current Features
 ----------------
-* Interface is 100% HTTP (use easily with any language)
+* Interface is 100% HTTP (use easily from any language)
 * Dispatches POST requests (webhooks) asynchronously with retry
 * Provides publish/subscribe interface using [PubSubHubbub protocol](http://code.google.com/p/pubsubhubbub/) (experimental)
+* Provides "Twitter Stream API"-style long-polling interface for topics (super experimental)

 About
 -----
-Hookah was created to ease the implementation of webhooks in your web apps.
-The simplest way to do webhooks is to do inline HTTP requests in your app to invoke the user callbacks.
-However, this should be asynchronous and there are various other concerns you might want to address to have a decent webhook system.
-Hookah aims to be the ultimate webhook provider buddy ... perhaps the SMTP daemon of webhooks.
+Hookah was originally created to ease the implementation of webhooks in your web systems.
+While webhooks are still at the core, it's becoming a scalable HTTP event engine with HTTP pubsub and long-polling event streaming.
+And of course, webhooks.
+Any system with webhooks or looking to implement webhooks will benefit from Hookah.

 Requirements
 ------------